A comprehensive study on beam dynamics inside symmetrically chirped waveguide array mimicking the graded index media: Variational Analysis and Results

-Implementing $\epsilon_q$ in the NLSE Eq. \eqref{eq:pert_NLSE} we derive $P_{\nu}$,
+Implementing $\epsilon_q$ in the NLSE, Eq. \eqref{eq:pert_NLSE} we derive $P_{\nu}$,

-Now plugging Eq. \eqref{eq:va_quad_ds}, in Eq. \eqref{eq:va_DS} one can get the equation of motion for different beam parameters under quadratic chirping.
-For a chirping strength of $\delta = 0.25 ~\text{nm}$, the comparison between the variational results, and the CME is illustrated in \figref{fig:quad_ds} for three different initial conditions (i) $n_0 = 0$ and $\kappa_0 = 0$, (ii) $n_0 = 10$ and $\kappa_0 = 0$, and (iii) $n_0 = 0$ and $\kappa_0 = 0.1$.
+The equation of motion for various beam parameters is derived by substituting Eq. \eqref{eq:va_quad_ds} into Eq. \eqref{eq:va_DS}.
+At a chirping strength of $\delta = 0.25 ~\text{nm}$, a comparison of variational results and the DNLSE is presented in \figref{fig:quad_ds} for three initial conditions: (i) $n_0 = 0$ and $\kappa_0 = 0$, (ii) $n_0 = 10$ and $\kappa_0 = 0$, and (iii) $n_0 = 0$ and $\kappa_0 = 0.1$.

 The variational results (white dashed lines) accurately trace the beam location in $n$ (plot \figref{fig:quad_ds} (b)) and $\kappa$ (\figref{fig:quad_ds} (c)) space, respectively.
-Further we demonstrate the evolution of $\psi_0$ and $\phi$ in \figref{fig:quad_ds} (b) and (d).
-Eq. \eqref{eq:VAgen} is further simplified by neglecting the last two terms in $\epsilon_q$ whose contribution is found to be negligible and we get a compact set of ODE as,
+Additionally, the evolution of $\psi_0$ and $\phi$ is illustrated in \figref{fig:quad_ds} (b) and (d).
+The set of Eq. \eqref{eq:VAgen} is simplified by omitting the last two terms in $\epsilon_q$, which are deemed negligible, resulting in a more concise set of ODE,